 - Build on the self-awareness that students gain from personalized learning to foster self-advocacy skills.
 Use explicit instruction and activites that will help students develop these skills in a safe, supportive environment.

-Optimize technology and ensure accessibility for all students, adapted and tailored
+Optimize resources and ensure accessibility for all students, adapted and tailored

 to meet their individual needs.

-- Ask your district for opportunities to receive professional development training on the use of technology to enhance learning for students with disabilities.
+- Ask your district for opportunities to receive professional development training on the use of resources to enhance learning for students with disabilities.

 Provide opportunities for all students to learn through UDL.